bitburner-official/bitburner-src/src/Documentation/doc/en/help/faq.md

 Long answer:
 Backdooring a server takes a certain amount of time, and the duration is dependent on your hacking level and the given server's at the time of sending backdoor command.

-Given the amount of servers in the network and how often you have to do so after installing augments, it is ill-advised to perform such potentially lengthy tasks unnecessarily.
+Given the number of servers in the network and how often you have to do so after installing augments, it is ill-advised to perform such potentially lengthy tasks unnecessarily.

 ---